talklittle/minecraft-web-chat/readme.md

 # Security & Privacy

-This mod turns minecraft in a small web server on your computer that's only accessible locally (`localhost`) on your network.
+This mod turns minecraft into a small web server on your computer that's only accessible locally (`localhost`) on your network.
 This means that you can access it on a different device on your network, but not from outside the internet.
 No data is sent over the internet beyond your normal Minecraft traffic.

 **Important:** This mod is designed for local use only. **Do not** expose the web chat port to the internet.
 If you need remote access, setup a VPN to your home network instead.